open-mmlab/mmdeploy/docs/backends/ncnn.md

 make -j$(nproc)
 ```

-If you haven't installed NCNN in default path, please add `-DNCNN_DIR` flag in cmake.
+If you haven't installed NCNN in the default path, please add `-DNCNN_DIR` flag in cmake.

 ```bash
  cmake -DBUILD_NCNN_OPS=ON -DNCNN_DIR=${NCNN_DIR} ..